< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 Eventually, Aegis warships would get rid of the Mark 26 launcher, and standardize on VLS.
 The US Navy has phased out Talos / Terrier NTU vessels, though it appears a few Talos NTU warships linger in foreign navies.
 Some sources mention that old RIM-67 missiles have been converted into targets, but it's hard to find confirmation of that.

-The "RIM-66M-5", introduced in 1998, was the product of the "Missile Homing Improvement Program (MHIP), adding an infrared homing seeker along with the SARH seeker -- allowing it to defeat anti-radar countermeasures, and also smaller targets.
+The "RIM-66M-5", introduced in 1998, was the product of the "Missile Homing Improvement Program (MHIP)", adding an infrared homing seeker along with the SARH seeker -- allowing it to defeat anti-radar countermeasures, and also smaller targets.
 It was the only RIM-66M subvariant that didn't have IMRIM-66K or RIM-66L equivalent.
 All Block III / IIIA missiles were upgraded to Block IIIB standard.

 RIM-156A launch